omar0ali/clo835-project/README.md

 - Set up an Amazon EKS Cluster (AWS-managed Kubernetes).
 - Creating...
 Kubernetes manifests (YAML files for Deployments, Services, Persistent Volumes, etc.).
 - Deploy everything using the kubectl command-line tool.

+#### Objective
+Our objective is to have a virtual machine (EC2) that we can use as a **controller**, to deploy Amazon Elastic Kubernetes Service (EKS).
+We will automate the following:
+1. Pushing the docker images to AWS ECR, using *Github Action*.
+2. Deploying an `EC2 instance` instead of *cloud9* and install all required dependencies such as (kubectl, docker, aws cli and eensure credentials setup).
+3. Will clone our github repo that has all the yaml files (manifests) to deploy our cluster node on EKS.
+4. Will create a namespace to ensure everything is under its own environment.
+5. Start by creating the cluster using the configuration provided.
+...
 ---
 ## Getting Started
 Open Terminal (or Git Bash, VS Code Terminal, ghostty or kitty ;)